 -

 Shortly after the updated false alarm ordinance took effect on Oct.
 1, concerns from the public began to circulate.
 Lubbock police say similar ordinances are used in other Texas cities, but whether the systems have reduced the problem of false alarms for those cities remains unclear.
-Now, officials say the city council is "revisiting" the issue.
+Now, the council is repealing the ordinance, with apologies for the procedure that many felt was not transparent.

 -